Experiences & Amenities

 Snorkel in the pristine, blue waters of the Gulf of Mexico.
 You must provide your own equipment.

-Swimming and sunbathing are very popular activities and along the gulf side of the island are four parking areas, Range Light, Sea Grape, Dunes, and Seawall, which offer access to our beautiful gulf beaches.
+Swimming and sunbathing are very popular activities, and along the gulf side of the island are four parking areas, Range Light, Sea Grape, Dunes and Seawall, which offer access to our beautiful gulf beaches.

-Some of the protected animal species that may be seen on the island are the West Indian manatee, gopher tortoise, southern bald eagle, least tern, royal tern, sandwich tern and the American oystercatcher.
+Some of the protected animal species that may be seen on the island are the West Indian manatee, gopher tortoise, Southern bald eagle, least tern, royal tern, sandwich tern and the American oystercatcher.

 This beach on the Gulf of Mexico is perfect for swimming, snorkeling, fishing and sunbathing.
 Visitors have access to the Gulf at any of our five parking areas.
 During the winter months, shelling is very popular.
 Visitors are reminded that the taking of live shells is prohibited.

-Pets are allowed in this park, however, not on the beaches or in the Boca Grande Lighthouse.
-They must be well-behaved and kept on a six-foot, hand-held leash at all times.
-Pets must not be left unattended, nor taken into restroom facilities or onto playground equipment.
+Pets are allowed in this park; however, they are not allowed on the beaches or in the Boca Grande Lighthouse.
+They must be well-behaved and kept on a six-foot, handheld leash at all times.
+Pets must not be left unattended nor taken into restroom facilities or onto playground equipment.

-Bathroom facilities are available and are ADA accessible.
+Restroom facilities are available and are ADA accessible.

-Outdoor fresh water showers/rinses are available for rinsing off after a day at the beach/park.
+Outdoor freshwater showers/rinses are available for rinsing off after a day at the beach/park.